novalabsxyz/longfi-device/README.md

 ## About

-This is project leverages LongFi-Core and connects it to Semtech LoRa radios (SX12xx).
+This is project leverages [LongFi-Core](https://github.com/helium/longfi-core) as a protocol layer and connects it to Semtech LoRa radios (SX12xx).

+Currently, frequency and transmit power are controlled within this library, but those responsibilities are intended to migrate to the protocol layer.

 Currently, only uplink is supported.